jamesplease/simple-segment-aggregation.js/README.md

 Some visualizations aggregate consecutive segments into a single unit.
 This library groups any segment with the same content into the same block.

+### Caveats

+This library requires that each of your `events` have a unique identifier.

 ### Concepts

 ##### Aggregates